 The emotional support/service animal number limit really comes down to basic common sense.
 An airline will not be capable of providing space to three large Labradors, nor would a small apartment be able to reasonably meet the needs of the owner and these animals.

 Living with Multiple ESAs

-The Americans with Disabilities Act does not lay out strict terms on how many emotional support animals an ESA letter holder is allowed to have on their property.
+The Americans with Disabilities Act does not lay out strict emotional support or service animal number limits.
 However, the Fair Housing Amendments Act varies slightly on the interpretation of this rule.
 There is not a 100% clear ruling on this, and some landlords open complaints based on the vagueness of the law.

 The best way to protect yourself is when being prescribed your ESA letter by a mental health professional, be sure that multiple pets are included in the letter, and that it is explicitly states that each pet provides some form of emotional or mental therapy.
 That should ensure you have a strong case against any landlord attempting to refuse you fair accommodation under the ADA.

 If you have multiple emotional support animals, you need to discuss your situation with your landlord and agree on mutually beneficial terms.

 It’s important to consider all of the animals’ needs and living environment, and to determine what kind of impact multiple emotional support animals may have in a shared building.
 Most importantly, common sense needs to come into play, you will need to access your living conditions and ensure that they will be comfortable for both you and all of your ESA pets.

 Flying with More Than One Emotional Support Animal

 Little has been reported on this matter.
 Most airlines have a one pet per passenger rule, however, it is possible to use a certified ESA letter to fly with multiple pets.
 The majority of major US airlines only consider dogs and miniature horses as service pets, which is important to consider when flying, but they cannot refuse you if you fly with a different form of ESA pet.